-

 In an age of efficiency and productivity, it only makes sense for cannabis consumers to ask how to get the most out of the weed products they buy.

 For many consumers, questions about how to get the best high used to revolve around product potency.
-But there are a wide range of factors that shape your experience, extending well beyond flower quality and method of consumption alone.
+However, a wide range of factors shape your experience, extending well beyond flower quality and method of consumption alone.

-In this article, we explore 13 ways you can improve your experience and learn how to get the most out of your weed.
+This article explores 13 ways to improve your experience and learn how to get the most out of your weed.

 What Affects Cannabis Enjoyment?

 While it might seem obvious to a veteran consumer, a user’s experience is about more than a strain or product’s flavor and strength.
-Variations to the product, method of consumption, your smoking environment, and even your daily diet and hydration can all alter the experience.
+Variations to the product, consumption method, smoking environment, and even your daily diet and hydration can alter the experience.

 Some of the most common factors that can make or break your next cannabis experience include: